 Mike Williams Contract Information:

-Released by the Bills in December of 2014.
+Released by the Chiefs in August of 2016.

 To instantly reveal our fantasy analysis of every player – including Mike Williams – simply subscribe now.

 |Receiving||Rec Distance||Big Rec Games||Rushing||Kick Ret||Punt Ret||Fumbles|